-Antique Atlas is a book that acts like a map featuring infinite scrolling, zoom and custom labeled markers.
-The map is generated around the player by calculating the average biome in each 16x16 chunk.
-Custom biomes added by other mods will be auto-assigned a default texture set based on their types as registered in Forge BiomeDictionary, but you can add your own texture packs with custom textures: see Editing Textures.
+The map is generated around the player by selecting a single biome to represent each chunk of 16x16 blocks.
+Custom biomes added by other mods will be automatically assigned to a default texture set based on their types as registered in Forge BiomeDictionary, but you can add your own texture packs with custom textures: see Editing Textures.

-Various settings can be tweaked in ", courier">.minecraft/config/antiqueatlas/settings.cfg.
-If you experience lag spikes or slow loading of chunks, try disabling ", courier">do_scan_ponds and ", courier">do_rescan.
+Various settings can be tweaked in Mod Settings (or .minecraft/config/antiqueatlas/settings.cfg).
+If you experience lag spikes or slow loading of chunks, try disabling do_scan_ponds and do_rescan.

 Crafting an Atlas with empty Atlases creates clones of the original Atlas.
 Map content is shared between the clones, so you can always leave a copy at home and go on adventures without ever worrying of losing your Atlas.